NVSL/Corundum/README.md

 for a brief overview on Corundum).

-Carefully using Rust's strict type checking rules and borrowing mechanism, `corundum` guarantees that the implementation is free of common persistent memory related bugs. `corundum` leaves the software implementation with zero persistent memory related problems of the following types:
+Carefully using Rust's strict type checking rules and borrowing mechanism, Corundum guarantees that the implementation is free of common persistent memory related bugs.
+Corundum leaves the software implementation with zero persistent memory related problems of the following types:

 * A persistent pointer pointing to the volatile heap,